 Charging/Discharging The Battery System

 The reason the SolarEdge system behaves in this way is because it doesn’t know how much energy is being generated by the existing, separate solar PV system.
-SolarEdge is working to develop a new feature to allow a second SolarEdge Modbus meter to be installed to measure the output of the existing solar PV system.
+SolarEdge is working to develop a new feature to allow a second SolarEdge Modbus meter to measure the output of the existing solar PV system.

 If you wish to retrofit a Tesla Powerwall without touching your existing solar power system, the SolarEdge and SMA systems are a good solution.
 They are both immediately available and you’ll also be able to continue using your existing inverter.